M.L. Campbell’s distributor training center: a custom LearnDash LMS

 Where this pattern transfers

-This architecture fits any organisation where staff competence is load-bearing and distributed across locations the head office doesn’t directly control.
+This architecture fits any organization where staff competence is load-bearing and distributed across locations the head office doesn’t directly control.
 Channel sales networks are the obvious case; regulated trades and franchise operations sit in the same shape.
 In each of those cases the same two design moves do most of the work: role-based tracks the learner doesn’t have to assemble for themselves, and lesson architecture built for the short sessions the work actually allows.
-The third piece is what makes the rest matter — a completion record that means something to someone other than the learner.
+The third piece is what makes the rest matter: a completion record that means something to someone other than the learner.

 If you’re evaluating a custom LMS build against an off-the-shelf vendor, the diagnostic question is: what does your completion record mean to your business, specifically?
 If the answer is “we need to know which staff at which location hold which qualifications,” the off-the-shelf product probably isn’t designed around that use case.
 This one was.